Hopefuls/HopeCommander/README.md

 ## How to install:

  1. Download the Latest Release from [here](https://github.com/Hopefuls/HopeCommander/releases).
- 2. Put the .jar file on **all** Spigot-Subservers and your Bungeecord Proxy.
+ 2. Put the .jar file on **all** Spigot-Subservers (or only the ones you would need it on) and your Bungeecord Proxy.
  3. And you're done!

  ## How do i use it?